 Tech-savvy users can also attempt a retroactive attack in which they attempt reidentification based on linkage, without the need to collect additional information in advance.
 The retroactive attacker only uses information stored by the app and auxiliary knowledge about the whereabouts of routine-sharing individuals during the infectious period.
-The data stored in the app provides coarse timing information when a specific \mathtt{EphID} has been observed (e.g., per day).
-A tech-savvy at-risk user could leverage this information to single out an infected individual based on matching observed \mathtt{EphIDs} to the background knowledge about whom the at-risk user was with during this time window.
-A combination of multiple time windows might be enough to uniquely identify whom the infected \mathtt{EphIDs} belong to.
-However, since smartphones broadcast the daily set of \mathtt{EphIDs} in random order, the attacker cannot use the published keys $\mathtt{SK}{\mathtt{t}}$ to narrow down this coarse time-window.
+The data stored in the app provides coarse timing information when a specific EphID has been observed (e.g., up to 8 hour time windows).
+A tech-savvy at-risk user could leverage this information to single out an infected individual based on matching observed ${\tt EphIDs}$ to the background knowledge about whom the at-risk user was with during this time window.
+A combination of multiple time windows might be enough to uniquely identify whom the infected ${\tt EphIDs}$ belong to.
+However, since smartphones broadcast the daily set of ${\tt EphIDs}$ in random order, the attacker cannot use the published keys ${\tt SK_t}$ to narrow down this coarse time-window.
 This decreases the likelihood that she will be able to successfully identify the infected individual in her contact list.